beelzebielsk/pin_file_builder/specification.md

 # Specification of Shorthand

+Each shorthand line has the following form:

+	name[ index_specifier ], name[ index_specifier ]

+Where the name on the left is the name of a signal in a program and the name on the right is the descriptive name of a pin, or set of pins, such as "SW", or "HEX0".

+Example:

+	output[0..5], LEDR[..]

+	{ output } [ {       0..5      } ], { LEDR } [ {        ..       } ]
+	{  name  }   { index_specifier }    { name }   { index_specifier }

+The result of the above shorthand line is to assign LEDR[0] to output[0], LEDR[1] to output[1] and so on.

+## Index Specifiers

+An **index specifier** is a shorthand for a list of indices. `0..5` is a short way of saying `0,1,2,3,4,5`.

+There are two major types of index specifiers: **explicit specifiers** and **implicit specifiers**.
+Plainly speaking, an explicit specifier is a specifier that gives enough information to go from a shorthand for a list of indices straight to the list of indices. `0..5` is explicit because I know that it includes every integer from in between 0 and 5 inclusive.

+An *implicit specifier* is a specifier that does not give enough information to go from a shorthand list to a full list.
+They require a little bit of context to understand what they mean. `..` is an example of an implicit specifier.
+The extra information needed for an implicit specifier is provided by an explicit specifier on the same line.

+So the meaning of the example line is: Use indices `0,1,2,3,4,5` of the signal output, and use the exact same index list for RED LED's.

-## Rules
+## Syntax Rules

+- Non-blank lines must contain at least one comma in order to separate the signal name from the pin name.
+- Blank lines are allowed.
+- Index specifiers must be placed in between square brackets.
+- An index specifier must match a known format of index specifier, which are listed below.
 - Both index specifiers must have the same length.
 	- There is no point in trying to make them have differing lengths since we can't re-use old pins without overwriting assignemnts.
-We could try to extrapolate pins, but one should make their intent clear.
-- Both at least one index specifier must be explicit.
+- For every line, at least one index specifier must be explicit.

-## Index Specifiers

-This is a string that specifies a non-empty range of indices.
-The program will print lines based on these indices.

-### Specifier Objects:

-The have the following properties:
-- content : The completely resolved array of indices.
-- text : The actual specifier.
-- Type : Implicit/Explicit (either 'e' or 'i')
-- Name : specifier name, such as "simpleExplicit"
-- match : the result of a format match.
-- Length : The length of the completely resolved array of indices.
-This is useful for resolving implicit specifiers.

 ## Explicit Index specifiers

 These are index specifiers that can be immediately resolved.
 No extra information is necessary to figure out the indices that are specified.

 - Simple Explicit specifier :
-	- Format : `[A,B,C,..] `
+	- Format : `A,B,C,..`
 	- Explicit list of indices.
 The most basic specifier.
+	- Example : `2,3,5,7,11,13`.
 - Simple Range :
-	- Format : `[A..B]`
+	- Format : `A..B`
 	- Inclusive range.
 Contains every integer x in range A <= x <= B.
+	- Example :  `3..5` -> `3,4,5`
 - Step To End :
-	- Format : `[A:B..C] `
+	- Format : `A:B..C`
 	- Inclusive.
 Contains all following integers:
 						{A+B*x : A+B*x <= C}
 						In other words, A is a start, C is an end, and B is a step amount.
+	- Example : `2:3..10` -> `2,5,8`
 - Step Range :
-	- Format : `[A:B:C] `
+	- Format : `A:B:C `
 	- Contains a range of integers that starts at A, and ends at A + B\*C. .
-So C controls the length of the list, with 0 meaning only A and 1 meaning A, A + C, and 2 meaning A, A + C, A + 2\*C and so on.
+So `C+1` is the length of the list, with C=0 meaning only A and C=1 meaning `A, A + C`, and 2 meaning `A, A + C, A + 2\*C` and so on.
+	- Example: `2:3:5` -> `2,5,8,11,14,17`

 ## Implicit Index Specifiers